timeplus-io/docs/docs/ingest-api.md

 Just make sure all columns in the target stream are specified with proper value in the request body.

-### Push data to a single column stream
+#### 2) Push a single JSON or string to a single column stream {#option2}

-It's a common pratice to create a stream in Timeplus with a single `string` column, called `raw` You can put JSON objects in this column then extract value, or put the raw log message in this column.
+It's a common pratice to create a stream in Timeplus with a single `string` column, called `raw` You can put JSON objects in this column then extract value (such as `select raw:key1`), or put the raw log message in this column.

-If you set Content-Type header to `text/plain`, then depending on the URL, Timeplus can treat the entire POST message as a single event or each line as an event.
-In either case, the data will be put in the `raw` column.
-If you have to create column name differently, please contact us for support.
+When you set Content-Type header to `text/plain`, and add `format=raw` to the ingestion endpoint, the entire body in the POST request will be put in the `raw` column.

-* If the URL ends with `ingest?format=raw`, then the entire body in the POST request will be put in the `raw` column.
+#### 3) Push multiple JSON or text to a single column stream.
+Each line is an event {#option3}

-* If the URL ends with `ingest?format=lines`, then each line in the POST body will be put in the `raw` column.
+When you set Content-Type header to `text/plain`, and add `format=lines` to the ingestion endpoint, the each line in the POST body will be put in the `raw` column.

-### Push  data  without repeating the columns
+#### 4) Push  multiple events in a batch  without repeating the columns {#option4}

 The above method should work very well for most system integrations.
 However, the column names will be repeatedly mentioned in the requested body.